webiny/docs.webiny.com/docs/get-started/quick-start.md

 ### When to use `cms` template?

-The `cms` template will is a bit narrower in scope.
+The `cms` template is a bit narrower in scope.
 It will only create a project that is configured to be used in a `headless` mode, like your regular Headless CMS.
 A project created using this template will consist of the following apps:

 - Admin
 - Security